stlab/libraries/tips/stop-using-out-arguments.md

     return {}; //invalud
 }
 ```
-It is now obvious what the error case looks like and their is no ambiguity or worse, having to throw an exception for a common path.
+It is now obvious what the error case looks like and their is no ambiguity or worse, having to throw an exception for a common path and can avoid allocations!
+No more using pointers and nullptr checks to indicate/check for an empty state.

 ## In-Out Arguments